 Wait, How Do You Know When a Cloth Diaper is Wet?

-Of course, knowing when a cloth diaper is wet is also a little bit more difficult than a disposable, since they have that nice blue line of chemicals to tell you when they are wet, but it can be done.
+Of course, knowing when a cloth diaper is wet is also a little bit more difficult.
+Unlike disposable diapers, cloth diapers don’t have that nice blue line of chemicals to tell you when they are wet, but you can get a feel for when it’s time for a diaper change

 I have a whole post with tips and tricks to help you figure out when a cloth diaper is wet or soiled, which you can read here.